 a) A priest, minister, or rabbi of any religious denomination.

-marriages, commissioner or retired commissioner, or assistant commissioner of a court of record in this state.
+b) A judge or retired judge, commissioner of civil marriages or retired commissioner of civil marriages, commissioner or retired commissioner, or assistant commissioner of a court of record in this state.

 c) A judge or magistrate who has resigned from office.